php/php-langspec/spec/07-variables.md

 ##General

 A *variable* is a named area of data storage that contains a PHP value.
 A variable is represented by a [VSlot](04-basic-concepts.md#general).
 A variable is created by [assigning a value](04-basic-concepts.md#assignment) to it.
 A variable is destroyed by *unsetting* it, either by an explicit call to the intrinsic [`unset`](10-expressions.md#unset), or by the Engine.
 The intrinsic [`isset`](10-expressions.md#isset) tests if a given variable exists and is not set to `NULL`.
-A variable that somehow becomes defined, but is not initialized starts out with the value `NULL`.
+If a variable, which is not defined so far, is used in an expression, then different strategies are applied which determine whether the variable is defined implicitly or a substitution value is used instead and whether a notice is emitted or not.
+The strategies depend on the kind of the variable as well as on the context where the undefined variable is being used.
+The strategies are elaborated in the sub-sections of the different [kinds of variables](#kinds-of-variables) below.

 Variables have [names](09-lexical-structure.md#names).
 Distinct variables may have the same name provided they are in different [scopes](04-basic-concepts.md#scope).